 Can I go to the emergency room for a dental emergency?

-No, the ER will be unable to give you dental care.
+No, the ER will not be able to provide dental care.
 Only someone trained specifically in dentistry can offer this kind of care.
-While they can help if you have a cut in the soft tissue of your mouth, only the dentist should do actual dental care.
+While they can help if you have a cut in the soft tissues of your mouth, only a dentist should provide actual dental care.

 However, if you have a medical emergency, contact a hospital first.
 We can treat any dental problems after you receive medical care.